cs573-24s/reflections/week4.md

 ![image](https://github.com/avivnur/reflections/assets/47585222/d814cf4d-ebf0-4a8c-8ed4-871140366874).
 Since this was made on Tableau, the interactivity is quite enough if we hover over one of the countries to focus on.
 For example:![image](https://github.com/avivnur/reflections/assets/47585222/a5386a11-e134-41ac-a9ff-4f62cbca4132)

 The tooltip is helpful in displaying the overall data of a country here.
+The color choice is also quite friendly and readable enough to compare between countries.
+One thing that may be it can improve is to add zoom features if we click on the country.

 ## References